 London Marathon Events committed to reducing environmental impact

-At London Marathon Events (LME) we’re committed to inspire and deliver innovation in mass participation event sustainability and to reduce the environmental impact of the Virgin Money London Marathon and all other events we organise.
-Virgin Money London Marathon Event Director Hugh Brasher has outlined some of the steps we’re taking at this year’s event.
+At London Marathon Events (LME) we’re committed to inspire and deliver innovation in mass participation event sustainability and to reduce the environmental impact of the TCS London Marathon and all other events we organise.
+TCS London Marathon Event Director Hugh Brasher has outlined some of the steps we’re taking at this year’s event.
 He said: “There’s a huge amount of work we’ve been doing with our Head of Sustainability, Megan Hunt.
 We’ve set some far-reaching targets for 2025 but it’s going to be very interesting to see what happens this year.

 “In 2019 we trialled the use of bottle belts with our participants, and there was a 45 per cent reduction in plastic bottle usage.
 We’ve also instigated a closed-loop recycling system, where the Lucozade Sport and BUXTON Natural Mineral Water bottles are all made from recycled plastic, so we collect the bottles afterwards, recycle them and give the plastic back to BUXTON and Lucozade Sport so they can reuse it.”

 Another benefit of encouraging participants to wear bottle belts is that doing so will help reduce touchpoints at this year’s event – and, hopefully, they’ll also find wearing them enhances their experience of the event, as Hugh explains.

 “This is an education process for our participants, as we’re hoping that by using bottle belts they’ll realise they don’t necessarily need to drink as often as they think they do.
 We really hope that when people see the benefits, bottle belts will be adopted and used more and more in mass participation events around the world.”

 Other measures we’re taking at this year’s event to help reduce its environmental footprint include:

 - Using kitbags made from sugar cane rather than plastic, with lower emissions associated with production